Austin teen recovering from rare syndrome linked to COVID-19

 The photo shows Tobin, 16, curled up in the bed surrounded by machines at Dell Children’s Medical Center.

-“They did a sonogram of this heart which showed his heart was enlarged it was inflamed,” Wine explained.
+“They did a sonogram of this heart which showed his heart was enlarged.
+It was inflamed,” Wine explained.
 “And so that was like the big concern.”

 Wine said they had been monitoring Tobin’s symptoms for a few days including a fever, vomiting, diarrhea, and a bloodshot eye.

-“The fever was quite high it was 104… and so even with Tylenol that knocked it only down to like 102 at times, and in the next couple of days the fever just kept going,” Wine explained.
+“The fever was quite high.
+It was 104… and so even with Tylenol that knocked it only down to like 102 at times, and in the next couple of days the fever just kept going,” Wine explained.

 The family took him to the doctor and when he wasn’t getting any better they said they rushed Tobin to Dell Children’s in May.

 Tobin spent nine days in the hospital, most of the time in ICU.
-Wine said while there a rash would follow gradually.
+Wine said a rash gradually spread.

 “He was starting to get a little rash on the hands and his lips were starting to rash up,” Wine explained.
 “The rash actually came a lot later than I was expecting.”